Get Targeted Support With Coaching!

 You must pick up the racket.

-When you do, you will need a coach.
+When you do, you will need support.

 Because you can't see why you are missing the ball as you swing with all of your might.